 Please contact our Aftersales team for details on Porsche Classic Genuine Parts and how we can help look after or restore your classic Porsche.

-Following the service, you will receive a bespoke Porsche Classic stamp in your service record contributing to the valuable service history of the vehicle.
+The Porsche Classic Oil Service uses compatible Porsche Classic Motoroil and a Porsche Classic Genuine Parts oil filter.
+Following the service, you will receive a bespoke Porsche Classic stamp in your service record, contributing to the valuable service history of the vehicle.

-* Participating Centres only.
-Fixed price Classic Oil Service tariffs are Recommended Retail Prices including VAT at 20% and may be withdrawn or varied at any time.
-Oil Service includes Classic Motoroil and oil filter and associated parts.
+* Fixed price Porsche Classic Oil Service tariffs are Recommended Retail Prices including VAT at 20% and may be withdrawn or varied at any time.
 Excludes any additional items and checks.
-Porsche Classic ‘red’ oil filter not applicable to 993 generation models.Contact us
+Other parts or oils may be used if appropriate.Contact us

 The 17-piece Porsche Classic Car Care Kit contains a combination of different products for all exterior surfaces and is suitable for all Porsche paint generations.